kxl4126/hatch-cli-client/README.md

    2. Edit `config/links.json` with links to your media.
 This includes `gif`, `logo`, `banner`, `twitter`, etc.
 2. **Place your NFT assets and metadata in the correct location.**
    1. Move your images (pngs) into the `assets/` directory.
 Make sure they are named properly --- `0.png`, `1.png`, ...
-This serves as their NFT id. **Current canister message limits means that each NFT can only be 2 MB max at the moment**.
+This serves as their NFT id.
+For now, we only support png files. **Current canister message limits means that each NFT can only be 2 MB max at the moment**.
 We hope to get around this in the future with streaming strategies.
    2. Move your metadata (json) into the `metadata/` directory.
 Make sure they are named properly --- `0.json`, `1.json`, ...
 This serves as the corresponding NFT metadata. **Right now, all metadata is restricted to text metadata**.
 We hope to make this more complex as Hatch gains traction.
    **Example folder structure:**
    ![Assets](https://i.imgur.com/3Ny9myT.png)